hkbu-kennycheng/comp3115/2023summer/Lab9.md

 To visualize the clusters in Orange3, please add a `Scatter Plot` widget and connect it to the `data` output of `k-Means` widget.
 The `Scatter Plot` widget will display the clusters.
 You could set the `Color` to `Cluster` to display the clusters in different colors.

+*Remarks:*
+- Choose Number of clusters: 4 with the `k-Means` widget.

 ![](Lab9/scatter-plot-widget-2.png)

 ## Run k-means algorithm interactively